jj-gagnon/generative_sculpture/README.md

 i pin through the central axis would be intersting. would be an easy way to get arbitrary degree of rotation.

+#### Increasing the utility of one shape
-a special shape.
+- a special shape.
 a triangular prism of sorts.
 such that there is a wide range of anlge of the faces, depending on which face is on the bottom. or even more versitile would be one shape that when taking two of that shape and stacking them, the top face can have a wide range of angles, relative to the bottom face (top face of the top shape, bottom face of the bottom shape)

-i guess tessellation/tiling is a whole thing. https://en.wikipedia.org/wiki/Tessellation
+- i guess tessellation/tiling is a whole thing. https://en.wikipedia.org/wiki/Tessellation
 3d tessellation:
 https://en.wikipedia.org/wiki/Honeycomb_%28geometry%29